ttousai/vim-config/README.md

 ## Installation

+The /PATH/TO/REPOS argument specifies where the various plugin sources wiil be cloned to and must be an absolute PATH.

-0. `mkdir PATH/TO/REPOS/github.com/ttousai && cd PATH/TO/REPOS/github.com/ttousai`
+0. `mkdir /PATH/TO/REPOS/github.com/ttousai && cd /PATH/TO/REPOS/github.com/ttousai`
 1. `git clone git://github.com/ttousai/vim-config`
 2. `cd vim-config`
 3. `./install.sh /PATH/TO/REPOS`

-The /PATH/TO/REPOS argument specifies where the various plugin sources wiil be cloned to and must be an absolute PATH.

 **NOTE**: Step is critical, the install script requires the github.com/ttousai part, of course this can be changed in the script :).